 Who is on Raya?

-According to Us Weekly, Matthew Perry is the latest high-profile member of Raya.
+Matthew Perry is the latest high-profile member of Raya.
 While he’d previously had a profile on the app, the actor recently activated his account once more after splitting with his ex in 2020.
+The Friends actor and his Raya profile have been in the headlines this week after he matched with a 19-year-old TikTok star, who went on to release their private conversations in a move Chrissy Teigan called “tacky” — on the flip side, Teigan also called out Perry’s online antics as “creepy” and “desperate”.

 A year on from Raya’s launch, NYLON compiled a list of 28 celebrities they’d witnessed as users of the platform at one point or another.